 History of Gastroenterology at Mount Sinai

-Gastroenterology has a long and impressive history at The Mount Sinai Medical Center.
+Gastroenterology has a long and impressive history at The Mount Sinai Health System.
 In fact, the story of the treatment of stomach and digestive disorders at the Mount Sinai Hospital actually begins in the 1850s.
 That’s when a young physician named Mark Blumenthal first began treating patients with appendicitis, gallstones, and peptic ulcers.

 Roughly 50 years later, another Mount Sinai physician, Edmund Aronson, became the first physician at Mount Sinai to limit his practice only to patients with digestive disorders.